Manifold Learning by Mixture Models of VAEs for Inverse Problems: Optimization on Learned Manifolds

 In order to apply this gradient scheme for a learned manifold given by the learned mappings $(\mathcal D_k,\mathcal E_k)_{k=1}^K$, we consider two types of retractions.
 We introduce them and show that they are indeed retractions in the following lemmas.
-The first one generalizes the idea from \cite[Lemma 4, Proposition 5]{AM2012} of moving along the tangent vector in $\R^n$ and reprojecting onto the manifold.
-However, the results from \cite{AM2012} are based on the orthogonal projection, which is hard or even impossible to compute.
+The first one generalizes the idea from Lemma 4 and Proposition 5 in \citet{AM2012} of moving along the tangent vector in $\R^n$ and reprojecting onto the manifold.
+However, the results by \citet{AM2012} are based on the orthogonal projection, which is hard or even impossible to compute.
 Thus, we replace it by some more general projection $\pi$.
 In our applications, $\pi$ will be chosen as in Remark~\ref{rem_projection}, i.e., we set $ \pi(x)=\mathcal D_k(\mathcal E_k(x)). $

 \begin{lemma} Let $x\in\mathcal M$, $U_x\subseteq\R^n$ be a neighborhood of $x$ in $\R^n$, $\pi\colon U_x\to\mathcal M\cap U_x$ be a differentiable map such that $\pi\circ\pi=\pi$.
 Set $V_x=\{h\in T_x\mathcal M\subseteq\R^n: x+h\in U_x\}$.
 Then